nordic-institute/REST-adapter-service/documentation/Configuring-REST-adapter-service.md

 To test run the application with example configuration, you can copy the `./adapter/exampleProperties/*.properties.example` as `.properties` files into `<path to properties dir>` and replace the placeholders.

 ### Integration Tests
-Running integration tests, you can either provide the commandline argument `-PcustomPropertiesDir=<path to properties dir>` or set the environment variable `REST_ADAPTER_PROPERTIES_DIR` to the desired path.
-By default, the application will try to load properties files from `./adapter/src/test/resources/application-intTest-properties/plaintext` directory, automatically replacing `@projectDir@` and `@rest.adapter.profile.port@` placeholders with the actual values.
+Integration tests can be run plaintext or encrypted.
+Plaintext is run by default, if you do not provide a commandline argument like `-PcustomPropertiesDir=<path to properties dir>` or set the environment variable `REST_ADAPTER_PROPERTIES_DIR` to the desired path.
+Resourec processing will automatically replace `@projectDir@` and `@rest.adapter.profile.port@` placeholders in the properties files with the actual values.
-To run the integration tests with encrypted example configuration, you can use the following command from `./adapter` directory:
+To run the integration tests with encrypted configuration, you can use the following command from `./adapter` directory:
 ```bash
 ./gradlew intTest -PcustomPropertiesDir=src/test/resources/application-intTest-properties/encrypted
 ```